About Long Beach Parks, Recreation and Marine

 The Department offers recreation programs from arts and cultural, sports and fitness, and enrichment subjects for all ages from pre-school to senior citizen.
 More than 2800 recreational and educational classes are offered each year.

-The Department is a three-time recipient of the National Parks and Recreation Society's "Gold Medal" award for outstanding management practices and programs.
+The Department is a four-time recipient of the National Parks and Recreation Society's "Gold Medal" award for outstanding management practices and programs.